 - Complex Setup: AdSense can be more complicated to set up and use than AdMob, particularly if you’re new to the platform.

-Choosing The Right Platform for Your Needs
+How to Choose The Right Platform for Your Needs?

 After reading about the features, differences, and pros and cons of AdMob and AdSense, you may wonder which platform best suits your specific needs.
 Here are some factors to consider when making your decision: